 His “skill with the quill” is his weapon of choice, and he’s not afraid to use it to help others.

-After many years as a business leader and as a journalist, editor and publisher, Brian has nine books in print, plus eBooks, and has published books for others.
+After many years as a business leader and as a journalist, editor and publisher, Brian has 10 books in print and has published books for others.
 His journalism skills have achieved a great deal in many areas – local, national and international.

 Awards and testimonies attest to a lifetime of service to those in need and to those without a voice.
 Awards have covered journalism, editing, publishing, and community, national and international service.